An "Account" in the XRP Ledger represents a holder of XRP and a sender of transactions. The core elements of an account are:

 The following diagram shows the relationship between keys and addresses:

-The formula for calculating an XRP Ledger address is as follows.
+The formula for calculating an XRP Ledger address from a public key is as follows.
 For the complete example code, see

 Import required algorithms: SHA-256, RIPEMD160, and base58.
 Set the dictionary for base58.